 - $1,225 for employers seeking Premium Processing Service

 Make checks payable to the Department of Homeland Security, dated within the last six months, and include the proper amount and signature.

 Money orders must be properly endorsed.

 USCIS will reject all petitions submitted with the incorrect filing fee.

 Premium Processing Service

-- The filing fee of $1,225 (this fee is in addition to, and in a separate remittance from, the required base filing and other applicable fees and cannot be waived).
+- The premium processing fee of $1,225.
+(This fee is in addition to the required base filing fee and other applicable fees and cannot be waived.)

-You can file the Form I-907 and corresponding fee:
+You can file the Form I-907 and pay the premium processing fee: